Lab-Work/TRB_Conference_2016/README.md

 + OpenCV
 + Scikit-Learn

-Please install the required libraries before using the scripts.
+The algorithm, along with other utilities functions, are packaged into a class DynamicsExtractor.
+The smoothing and differentiation code runs in Matlab.

 To run the code, please do:

-`python extract_dynamics.py (number of vehicles) (source) (destination)`

-For example, to process test A video and save the output to the current directory, one may:

-`python extract_dynamics.py 10 ../test_A/edited_video.mp4 ./`
+`(Python) python DynamicsExtractor.py` (only run STEP 1)
+`(Matlab) DynamicsExtractor`
+`(Python) python Dynamics Extractor.py` (only run STEP 3)

 If you spot bugs in the script or encountered any issues, please kindly contact the author Fangyu Wu (fwu10@illinois.edu).
 We will address the problems as soon as possible.